openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 the YouTube Content Management System (CMS) to access the video files that are hosted by YouTube and the reports that YouTube produces.

-In general, the video administrators use the CMS to access your YouTube channels, the videos associated with those channels, and YouTube’s reporting tools.
+Video administrators use the CMS to access your YouTube channels, the videos associated with those channels, and YouTube’s reporting tools.
 In general, the CMS enables an administrator to:

 * Manage ownership of files hosted on YouTube.
 * Create multiple YouTube channels that are linked to your YouTube account.